 The Authority considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
-Investments are recorded at fair value, which include accrued interest receivable.
+Investments are recorded at fair value, which includes accrued interest receivable.

-2. Deferred Outflows of Resources
+2. Deferred Outflows/Inflows of Resources

-The statement of net position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that is applicable to future period(s) and therefore will not be recognized as an outflow of resources (expense) until that time.
-The Authority reports deferred outflows for deferred charges on refunding which totaled \$8,139 that will be recognized in future periods.
+In addition to assets, the statement of net position (deficit) will sometimes report a separate section for deferred outflows of resources.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position (deficit) that is applicable to future reporting period(s) and therefore will not be recognized as an outflow of resources (expense/expenditure) until that time.
+The Authority reports deferred outflows for deferred loss on refunding, which totaled \$6,142 that will be recognized in future periods.
+Deferred loss on refunding is the difference between the reacquisition (refunding) price and the net carrying amount of the old debt and it is recognized as a component of interest expense over the shorter of the life of the refunded or refunding debt.